-- 1. Traditional: Students enter at the freshman level - 2.
-Sophomore Transfer: Students who have completed their first (or more) year at a college or university and have successfully completed the courses required in Level 1 of the School's curriculum.
-Transfer students may be required to take summer courses to complete the Level 1 nursing requirements before entering their sophomore year.
+2. Sophomore Transfer: Students who have completed their first (or more) year at a college or university and have successfully completed the courses required in Level 1 of the School's curriculum.
+Transfer students are required to take summer courses to complete the Level 1 nursing requirements before entering their sophomore year.